Providing rigorous academic training at an international standard in our pre & primary school and vocational training center.

 Enhance our school grounds by implementing permaculture plots, gardening, landscaping, playground maintenance & improvements, sports ground, making signposts, fixing the road to the school, etc.

-- Improve communication tools, such as posters, handouts, social media, or a website.
+Improve communication tools, such as posters, handouts, social media, or a website.
+Help sponsor promotions by taking pictures of our school and helping with our sponsorship updates.

 SPONSORSHIPS & DONATIONS

-By sponsoring a student, you allow us to continue assisting our community by accepting more free learners.
-Sponsoring can range from term fees to supporting daily lunches, school supplies, or clothes.
+By sponsoring a student, you will provide life changing opportunities and allow us to continue our community scholarship program, accepting more free learners!